orstavik/JoiEvents/docs/1d5_form_events/7a_WhatIs_input_element.md

 1. the **`.value` property** and
 2. the **`value` attribute**.

+todo In addition to the `name` attribute, which is by the form when it generates the HTTPS request to the server.

 ## The `.value` property

 The `.value` **property** is the *current, updated* value of the `<input type="text">` element that you see on screen.
 If the app updates this value: